rzhao5659/2024_led_matrix_driver/README.md

 # Project Overview

 This project drives a LED matrix with WS2812B addressable LEDs.
+The LED matrix was used as a vehicle rear brake light.

 The driver is implemented by `ws2812b_driver.c`, which uses the STM32 HAL Library to control WS2812B LEDs, utilizing PWM signals with varying duty cycles adjusted via DMA transfers.